ali-rivera/Python-Support-Hours/Week1/Git-GitHub.md

 _____________________________
 # Next Steps:
-- Make sure you have Git installed on your computer (run `git --version` in a terminal) or download git if needed​
+- Make sure you have Git installed on your computer (run `git --version` in a terminal) or download Git if needed​

 - Use the linked documentation to set up a GitHub account and local connection​